cdc1979/Amazon-S3-Command-Line/readme.md

 ##Notifications

-The client is capable of sending a success/failure notification to AlertScale when a file has uploaded so you can be alerted if you are using this from a scehduled task for example.
+The client is capable of sending a success/failure notification to <a href="http://www.alertscale.com" title="AlertScale Cloud Notifications">AlertScale</a> when a file has uploaded so you can be alerted if you are using this from a scehduled task for example.
 You need to provide your API Key from your AlertScale account as an argument.
 This is very useful if you are uploading files to S3 for backup purposes and want to get notified that the upload worked and to see a history of file transfers.